We are delighted that the Trinity Buoy Wharf Drawing Prize 2018 will be at Drawing Projects UK from 2 March until 26 April 2019.

 Please let us know in advance if you are planning to bring a group of visitors to Drawing Projects UK.
 We may also be able to accommodate group bookings (group of 10 visitors or more) outside of our usual opening hours.
 If this is of interest, please contact us in good time to discuss arrangements and advance booking.

-Miranda's coffee shop at Drawing Projects UK is open for coffee, cakes, lunch, and more, on Tuesdays to Saturdays from 8am to 4pm.
+Miranda's coffee shop at Drawing Projects UK is open for coffee, cakes, breakfast, lunch, and more, on Tuesdays to Saturdays from 8am to 4pm.

 How to find us: Drawing Projects UK is housed at Bridge House on Stallard Street in Trowbridge, the county town of Wiltshire.
 Bridge House is adjacent to Trowbridge railway station, which has regular train services to and from Bath, Bristol, Cardiff, Gloucester, London, Portsmouth, Salisbury, Southampton, Weymouth, and nearby Bradford on Avon, Bruton, Frome and Westbury.
 The car park at Bridge House is for permit holders and blue badge parking only.
 There are several public car parks nearby, including at The Shires shopping centre, the train station and, at weekends only, County Hall on Bythesea Road.